laurieskelly/hotwire_scam/README.md

 ### True confessions: I was tricked by a Hotwire scam

-This is the story about how [hotwire](http://www.glassdoor.com/Reviews/Hotwire-Reviews-E14912.htm?sort.sortType=OR&sort.ascending=true) scams their customers into unloading the site's lowest-quality inventory: using slimy tricks of language, typography, and UX, hotwire implies the customer is getting an amazing deal on a higher-priced hotel, when they are just getting a room in a hotel that is not as nice as the other hotels in its neighborhood.
+This is the story about how [hotwire](http://www.glassdoor.com/Reviews/Hotwire-Reviews-E14912.htm?sort.sortType=OR&sort.ascending=true) scams their customers into unloading the site's lowest-quality inventory: using tricks of language, typography, and UX, hotwire implies the customer is getting an amazing deal on a higher-priced hotel, when they are just getting a room in a hotel that is not as nice as the other hotels in its neighborhood.

 It's like saying you're getting a great deal on a yacht because you're actually buying a surprise rowboat.